jlparkI/xGPR/docs/kernel_info/graph_kernels.rst

 memory, the convolutions are performed in batches (rather than all at once).
 As a compensating factor, they frequently need fewer random features to achieve good performance.

+Tuning hyperparameters for GraphArcCosine and GraphPoly is usually quite straightforward since there are only two.
+On the other hand, they are slightly slower than GraphRBF for both fitting and inference.